imathis/wp-life/Readme.markdown

 4. **Modernizer & HTML5 video support** - I'm using the HTML5 video element with h.264 and I'm not re-encoding my video for FireFox.
 Instead I'm using [Modernizer.js](http://modernizr.com) (included) to detect h.264 support and MooTools to swap out for a flash player using the same h.264 video.
 5. **Captioned images** - If images have a title attribute set, that's all you need.
 I've written some javascript (in site.js) that adds nicely styled captions.
 Also if you prefer, you can add captions as a `<q>` element after any image.
 The script will detect it and add it to the preceding image.
 6. **Font-face** - For that custom-web flavor, I'm using CSS3's @font-face support (with free fonts from [FontSquirrel](http://fontsquirrel.com/)).
 Checkout /stylesheets/partials/_typography.sass to change this.

-### What doesn't this have?

-- A sidebar
-- Navigation
-- Search
-- Widgets

-I ain't kidding about this minimal thing.
-For a simple family blog, I don't need any of that.
-If you do, fork, or move along.